Golden Chicken Schnitzel

 Not included in your delivery

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
-Wash and dry all produce. • Cut potatoes into ½-inch-thick wedges.
-Toss on one side of a baking sheet with a drizzle of oil, salt, pepper, and Fry Seasoning.
-(For 4, spread potatoes out across entire sheet.) • Roast on top rack for 10 minutes (you’ll add the green beans then).
+Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
+Cut broccoli florets into bite-size pieces if necessary. • Toss potatoes on one side of a baking sheet with a drizzle of oil, Fry Seasoning, salt, and pepper.
+(For 4, spread potatoes out across entire sheet.) • Roast on top rack for 5 minutes (you’ll add the broccoli then).

 • Meanwhile, zest and quarter lemon. • In a shallow dish, combine panko, lemon zest, and garlic powder.
-Season with salt (we used 1 tsp) and pepper; set aside.
-(Use 2 tsp salt for 4 servings.) • Pat chicken* dry with paper towels; place between 2 large pieces of plastic wrap.
+Season with salt (we used 1 tsp; 2 tsp for 4 servings) and pepper; set aside. • Pat chicken* dry with paper towels; place between 2 large pieces of plastic wrap.
 Pound with a mallet or rolling pin until chicken is about ½ inch thick.
 Season all over with salt and pepper.
 TIP: If your cutlets are already ½ inch thick, skip the pounding.

-• Meanwhile, brush chicken all over with half the sour cream (you’ll use the rest in the next step).
-Working one piece at a time, press chicken into panko mixture to coat on both sides. • Heat 1⁄3-inch layer of oil in a large, heavy-bottomed pan over medium high heat.
-Once oil is shimmering and hot enough that a pinch of panko sizzles when added to the pan, add chicken and cook until crust is golden brown and chicken is cooked through, 3-5 minutes per side. • Transfer to a paper-towel-lined plate.
+• Brush chicken all over with half the sour cream (you’ll use the rest in the next step).
+Working one piece at a time, press chicken into panko mixture to coat on both sides. • Heat a 1⁄3-inch layer of oil in a large, heavy-bottomed pan over medium-high heat.
+Once oil is shimmering and hot enough that a pinch of panko mixture sizzles when added to the pan, add chicken and cook until crust is golden brown and chicken is cooked through, 3-5 minutes per side. • Turn off heat.
+Transfer to a paper- towel-lined plate.

 • While chicken cooks, in a small bowl, combine honey Dijon dressing with remaining sour cream.

-• Divide chicken, green beans, and potatoes between plates.
+• Divide chicken, potatoes, and broccoli between plates.
 Serve with sauce for dipping or dolloping on chicken and lemon wedges on the side.